Citroen e-C4 review

 Range details, specs and alternatives

 The Citroen e-C4 has been around for a little while now.
-Based on the same fundamental platform and running gear as the Peugeot e-2008, Vauxhall Mokka Electric and DS 3 E-Tense, the slightly unconventional looking e-C4 is a small family electric car that primarily rivals zero-emissions hatchbacks like the Volkswagen ID.3, Nissan Leaf and MG4 EV.
+Based on the same fundamental platform and running gear as the Peugeot E-2008, Vauxhall Mokka Electric and DS 3 E-Tense, the e-C4 forgoes traditional SUV looks in favour of a raised fastback-like design, similar to the likes of the larger and more expensive Polestar 2.

-Although there are plenty of compact electric SUVs around that compete with the e-C4, including the budget-minded MG ZS EV, the soon-to-be-replaced Hyundai Kona Electric, and the slightly larger and also more expensive Kia Niro EV.
+Regardless, there are plenty of compact electric SUVs around that compete with the e-C4, including the budget-minded MG ZS EV, plus the slightly larger and also more expensive Hyundai Kona Electric, and Kia Niro EV.

 At launch, all e-C4s featured a 50kWh battery, connected to a 134bhp electric motor that powered the front wheels.
-That battery and motor combination will return, Citroen says, up to 219 miles on a charge.
-However, from mid-2023, Citroen updated the e-C4 range to include the option of a bigger 54kWh battery and a more powerful 154bhp motor – taken from the DS 3, among others.
-This means a useful range boost of up to 260 miles.
+This, Citroen says, is sufficient for up to 219 miles on a charge.
+However, from mid-2023, Citroen updated the e-C4 range to include the option of a bigger 54kWh battery and a more powerful 154bhp motor taken from the Jeep Avenger, among others.
+This means a useful range boost to around 260 miles.

 Both versions can charge at up to 100kW from a suitable rapid charger, and despite its greater capacity, even the bigger battery can charge from 10-80% in around 30 minutes thanks to greater efficiency and more modern tech.
 That's competitive in this area of the market.